hadifar/customerservicetasks/data_preparation/READMME.md

 - `max_page_to_crawl` is the number of pages to crawl per twitter account (default value is inf because we want to download all pages)
 - `api_account` is a configuration file that is required to access twitter API (see `config.py`)

 If you run the above script multiple times, it only adds/updates new conversations to existing ones.
+The above script creates a folder per twitter account and stores necessary metadata alongside with each conversation.

 ## Preprocess